 This guest post was written by Sai Zhai, a first-year graduate student at Nanjing University, where she studies the formation and evolution of galaxies.
 In her spare time, she enjoys running and traveling with friends.
+The post was written in conjunction with an assignment in the Astronomical Literature Reading and Writing class taught by Professor Zhi-Yu Zhang.

 Title: Detection of the Schwarzschild precession in the orbit of the star S2 near the Galactic centre massive black hole